New York may pass legislation by the end of the week making it illegal for New Yorkers to list short-term rentals on Airbnb.

 Airbnb claims that the majority of New Yorkers, it has polled, oppose such penalties and want governments to make short-term rentals legal, claiming that the proposed legislation hurts responsible home sharers.
 On the other hand, real estate organizations, housing advocates and the hotel unions in New York support the proposed legislation.

-New York is Airbnb’s largest market in the States, but the two have been butting heads since 2010 when New York passed a law prohibiting people from short-term rentals when they are not present in the apartment.
+New York is Airbnb’s largest market in the States, but the two have been butting heads since 2010 when New York passed a law prohibiting people from renting short-term when they are not present in the apartment with the guest.

 Airbnb has spent close to $800,000 in the past six years in an unsuccessful attempt to lobby in both Albany and New York City.
 New York City has pledged to ramp up enforcement of Airbnb-type violations, allocating $10 million dollars over the next three years to go after individuals violating short-term rental laws.